iandebeer/ergo-castanet/docs/Conclusion.md

 ## Proposal

-The core question that I am pursuing is: How do you develop Decentralised Applications?
-We require a way to compose dApps from smart contracts, much like Functional Programming allows you to compose applications from pure functions.
+The core question that I am pursuing in this project is: How do you develop Decentralised Applications?
+I believe we require a way to compose dApps from Ergo Boxes - Wallets, Smart Contracts and Transactions, much like Functional Programming allows you to compose applications from pure functions.

 With ErgoHackIII I wanted to test an intuition that the Categorical  (monoidal) aspects of Petri Nets lend itself to composing a dApp from the Boxes (Places) with guarding Contracts and  Transactions (Transitions).
-I am basing this intuition on prior work I have in creating Scala 3 implementation of PetriNets (see https://github.com/iandebeer/castanet).
+I am basing this intuition on prior work I have done in creating an implementation of PetriNets (see https://github.com/iandebeer/castanet).
 It is a generalized implementation in Scala 3, developed with intent  to compose applications from Knative Services under Kubernetes.

-As a starting point, I used the "Heads or Tails Game" from the Ergoscript by Example repository to test the concept.
+As a starting point for ErgoHack, I used the "Heads or Tails Game" from the Ergoscript by Example repository (https://github.com/ergoplatform/ergoscript-by-example/blob/main/headsOrTails.md), to test the concept.
 I picked this example to render as a Petri Net because it has finite looping (5 plays) and forking and joining concepts.
-I want build this out so I can visualize this Use Case, and then generalize the concept from there, to a point where one use it for dApp development by visualizing the stages, validating the flow, and running an instance of the dApp in the ErgoPlayground or through Appkit on the Ergo Blockchain.
+I want build this out so I can visualize this dApp, and then generalize the concept from there, to a point where one use it for dApp development by visualizing the stages, validating the flow, and running an instance of the dApp in the ErgoPlayground or through Appkit on the Ergo Blockchain.

 I want to implement an Ergo-Castanet Client API over GRPC that will support: